4 Tips for dealing with stress as a nurse

 Your well-being is similar.
 When you sense that your stress levels are too high for too long, you need to press pause and take care of yourself.
 No matter what your preferred method of stress management is, remember to take care of yourself, even if it’s only for a moment.

-Originally published on December 23, 2020.
-Now updated with current information.
+This blog was originally published on December 23, 2020.
+It has been updated to reflect current information.